guide

 Average electricity usage in the UK: how many kWh does your home use?

 Have you ever wondered how much electricity the average UK home uses?
 And if you’re using too much, or paying too much?
 Or have you considered which appliances might be the major electricity guzzlers in your home?
 Smart meters and In-Home Displays have made it much easier to track our energy use these days.
-But not everyone uses these handy devices, even if they have one!
+And if you have a smart meter, you can keep track of your energy usage on the OVO app.

 So, let’s take a peek inside the average UK household, and see how much we spend on electricity.
 And, perhaps more importantly, which appliances we spend the most on.
 We’ll also compare UK energy use to different countries around the world.